brunokoga/Montevideo/advanced_dir/advancedRaces.md

 **Stonesinger** : Some dwarves' affinity with the earth grants them greater powers.
 Dwarves with this racial trait are treated as 1 level higher when casting spells with the earth descriptor or using granted powers of the Earth domain, the bloodline powers of the earth elemental bloodline, and revelations of the oracle's stone mystery.
 This ability does not give the dwarf early access to level-based powers; it only affects powers the dwarf could use without this ability.
 This racial trait replaces the stonecunning racial trait.

 **Stubborn** : Dwarves are renowned for being stubborn.
 Dwarves with this racial trait receive a +2 racial bonus on Will saves to resist spells and spell-like abilities of the enchantment (charm) and enchantment (compulsion) schools.
 In addition, if they fail such a save, they receive another save 1 round later to prematurely end the effect (assuming it has a duration greater than 1 round).
 This second save is made at the same DC as the first.
-If the dwarf has a similar ability from another source (such as a rogue's slippery mind), he can only use one of these abilities per round, but can try one on the second round if the first reroll ability fails.
+If the dwarf has a similar ability from another source (such as a rogue's slippery mind), he can only use one of these abilities per round, but can try one on the second round if the first reroll ability fails).
 This racial trait replaces the hardy racial trait.

 # Favored Class Options